0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2023-02-24-Cyber Defenders - BlackEnergy.md

 # #5 Which process shows the highest likelihood of code injection?

-We can use `malfind` plugin to check for that. malfind plugin searches the memory dump for suspicious code injection artifacts, including injected DLLs, process hollowing, and other memory code injection techniques.
+We can use `malfind` plugin to check for that. malfind plugin searches the memory dump for suspicious code injection artifacts, including injected DLLs, and other memory code injection techniques.

 ```
 Process: `svchost.exe` Pid: 880 Address: `0x980000`